omerfarukz/WebBen/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
-Do not hasistate to contirubute.
-Starring and sharing the projects you like :rocket:
+Do not hasistate to contirubute. :rocket:

 Thanks! :heart: